Is a Wise account free?

 So even though the HSBC Global Money Account is fee-free, there could be cheaper options out there for transferring money or spending overseas.
 And it’s all because of that exchange rate.

-If the markup on the HSBC Global Money Account’s exchange rate is a deal breaker for you, then consider an alternative - the Wise multi-currency account.
+If the markup on the HSBC Global Money Account’s exchange rate is a deal breaker for you, then consider an alternative - the Wise account.
+It's not a bank account but offers some similar features and your money is safeguarded.

 Sources used: